THE NEED FOR THE PROJECT:

 The renovation of the teacher's office.

 The school now meets the safety and fire standards required to register as a government school.
 The entire community is thrilled and delighted with our project.
-Gary's Fund has also agreed to make an additional donation to provide teacher training for two of the teachers.

 Located about 12 miles from Cape Town, Gugulenthu Township was established in 1958.
 The name loosely translates into "Our Pride" in the Xhosa language which is spoken by about 90% of the population.
 During the Apartheid period black South Africans were barred from residing in cities such as Cape Town and were forced to relocate into townships such as Gugulenthu.